miun-jvig/fl-intrusion-detection/README.md

     --count TOTAL_TRIALS
     ```

 This will start a W&B sweep with your specified trials.
-Results and metrics will be streamed to your W&B project. **Note:** I know it's a bit unitiative but `use-wandb` must be set to `false` in `pyproject.toml`.
+Results and metrics will be streamed to your W&B project. **Note:** I know it's a bit unintuitive but `use-wandb` must be set to `false` in `pyproject.toml`.

 ## 4. Visualization
 Visualization is done automatically if use-wandb is set to true in `pyproject.toml` or by running `python -m scripts.visualize`